-Therapist's Name School Grade / Age Level Evaluator's Name School Year Evaluation Conference Date Instructions: Please rate the the FAILURE TO MEET A STAND nerapist's performance on any of the criteria for which you have appropria ARD REQUIRES A PLAN OF ASSISTANCE ate data.
+Therapist's Name School Grade / Age Level Evaluator's Name School Year Evaluation Conference Date Instructions: Please rate the STANDARD REQUIRES A e therapist's PLAN OF A s performance on any of the criteria for which you have app SSISTANCE propriate data.
 Refrain from scoring in areas for which you do not have data.
-1. Planning and Preparation on COMMENTS 1a.
-Demonstrates knowledge of content and pedagogy 1b.
+FAILURE TO MEET A 1.
+Planning and Prepar ation COMMENT rs 1a.
+Demonstrates knowledge of content and pedagogy 7 1b.
 Demonstrates knowledge of students 1c.
-Selects instructional goals based upon diagnostic information and test data 1d.
+Selects instructional goals based upon diagnostic nformation and test data 1d.
 Designs coherent instruction 1e.
 Assesses student learning 2.
-The Classroom E nvironment 2a.
-Creates an environment of respect and rapport 2b.
+The Classroom Environ ment 2a.
+Creates an environment of respect and rapport ] 2b.
 Establishes a culture of learning 2c.
-Manages classroom procedures 2d.
-Manages student behavior 2e.
+Manages classroom procedures $\Box$ 2d.
+Manages student behavior $\overline{\Box}$ 2e.
+Organizes physical space O leadanation 26.
 Organizes physical space 3.
-Instruction 3a.
+Instruction On Communication of conference of communication 1 3a.
 Communicates clearly and accurately 3b.
 Uses questioning and discussion techniques 3c.
 Engages students in learning 3d.
 Provides feedback to students 3e.
 Demonstrates flexibility and responsiveness 3f.
-Uses appropriate multi-sensory cues and prompts 31.
-Oses appropriate multi-sensory cues and prompts 4.
-Professional times outside Responsibilities (Can be demonstrated / observed at of the formal observation) A. Profes sionalism A1.
-Relates to colleagues, parents, students, and others in an ethical and professional manner A2.
-Works to establish and maintain open lines of communication with students, parents, and colleagues concerning both the academic and behavioral progress of students A3.
-Resolves student and parent concerns and problems in a constructive manner A4.
-Maintains a professional demeanor and appearance A5.
-Follows adopted policies, regulations, and guidelines A6.
-Maintains accurate and appropriate record keeping operates and Collaborates With Other Professionals For dent Benefit B1.
-Cooperates with staff and administration to accomplish the school mission, goals, programs, and activities B2.
-Aligns goals/standards across classrooms/grade level B3.
-Collaborates with colleagues to share teaching insights, enhance students' learning or address specific problems B4.
-Demonstrates willingness to share in school
+Uses appropriate multi-sensory cues and prompts 4.
+Profession times outsi al Responside of the fo sibilities (Can be demonstrated / observed at ormal observation) A. Prof fessionalis m A4 Poleto to collection of students and othe A1.
+Relates to colleagues, parents, students, and rs in an ethical and professional manner A2.
+Works to establish and maintain open lines of commu unication with students, parents, and colleagues ning both the academic and behavioral progress of stud ents prob A3.
+Resolves student and parent concerns and lems in a constructive manner A4.
+Maintains a professional demeanor and A5.
+Follows adopted policies, regulations, and lelines ت ا A6.
+Maintains accurate and appropriate record keeping Cooperates s and Collaborates With Other Professionals For • acco activ B1.
+Cooperates with staff and administration to mplish the school mission, goals, programs, and ities leve B2.
+Aligns goals/standards across classrooms/grade B3.
+Collaborates with colleagues to share teaching ghts, se students' learning or address specific problems B4.
+Demonstrates willingness to share in school ted activities that promote positive public relations , ADDI FIONA AL COMMENTS: